 The physical effects of addiction can be treated with medication2,3

 Medications for treating opioid addiction work by interacting with some of the same receptors in the brain that are triggered by drugs.
 Medication can help in treating the physical effects of addiction, and should be used alongside counseling.

 There are three types of medication used with counseling to treat opioid dependence:

 - Antagonist (blocking)

-Discuss all the benefits and risks of agonists, partial agonists, and antagonists with a medical doctor.
+Discuss all the benefits and risks of agonists, partial agonists, and antagonists with a medical healthcare provider.

 Agonists attach to and activate opioid receptors just like opioid street drugs or prescription drugs do.
 When taken as directed, agonists may stabilize a patient and prevent withdrawal.
 Patients don’t have to detox to start on agonist medication, but they will experience withdrawal when they stop because agonists prolong dependence on opioids.

 PARTIAL AGONIST MEDICATION6